paul92150/paul92150/README.md

 - **Neural Resume Parser** – A PDF CV parsing pipeline that combines fine-tuned BERT for named entity recognition with a T5-based text normalization module.
 Built for robustness across diverse document formats.
 - **VoiceChess** – A blindfold chess interface that uses speech recognition and dynamically switches between human move modeling and Stockfish.
 Includes a visual board, PGN export, and fallback to engine evaluation.
 - **Trading-Lab** – A modular Python framework for exploring algorithmic trading strategies.
-Includes:
-  - Reinforcement learning agents (PPO) trained on crypto price data
-  - Custom reward environments (hybrid, directional, portfolio return)
-  - Rule-based and SVM backtesting modules
-  - A real-time virtual trading simulator with PyQt5 UI and persistent portfolio tracking

 ## Technical Skills